The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Mr. Janssen tries to diminish the importance of Sciam's studies talking about "historical studies by amateurs".

-Sciam's are not "historical studies" as he clearly states in the introduction of his 2006 publication where he writes "I have deliberately overlooked the biographical aspects regarding Piet Mondrian, as other scholars have already addressed these expertly at great length."
+Sciam's are not "historical studies" as he clearly states in his 2006 essay: "I have deliberately overlooked the biographical aspects regarding Piet Mondrian, as other scholars have already addressed these expertly at great length."

 Dear Mr. Janssen,